ppatierno/kafka-hybrid-iot/README.md

     oc apply -f camel-amqp-kafka/deployment/camel-amqp-kafka.yml

+You can find the related source code under the `camel-amqp-kafka` folder.

-# Deploy the NodeRed application
+# Deploy the Node-Red application

-The IoT gateway (which could be your laptop for this demo) is built using [NodeRed](https://nodered.org) that you have to download and install following the instructions on the official website.
+The IoT gateway (which could be your laptop for this demo) is built using [Node-Red](https://nodered.org) that you have to download and install following the instructions on the official website.

 After installing it, the flow `sensortag-to-amqp.json` under the folder `node-red` has to be imported.

 It uses a couple of custom nodes:

 * SensorTag: a node which is able to connect to a [SensorTag](http://www.ti.com/tools-software/sensortag.html) for getting the sensors data.
-* AMQP 1.0 rhea node: an AMQP 1.0 node based on the rhea JavaScript library.
+* AMQP 1.0 rhea node: an AMQP 1.0 node based on the [rhea](https://github.com/amqp/rhea) JavaScript library.

 The SensorTag node can be installed following the documentation [here](node-red/sensortag.md) because it's an hacked version of the original one for running on newer versions of NodeJS.